-The College provides students access to a web-based software system called WebAdvisor.
-This software allows students to access and process information from the College's student information system.
-Students can use WebAdvisor to search and register for classes, to view final grades, class schedules, and financial aid information, to pay bills, and to check on their academic progress relating to academic program requirements.
-Students can access WebAdvisor from the student portal which is at http://student.luzerne.edu.
+The College provides students access to a web-based software system called Self-Service.
+This software allows students to access and process registration, financial aid and business office transactions and individual personal information.
+Students can use Self-Service to search and register for classes, to view final grades, class schedules, and financial aid information, to pay bills, and to check on their academic progress relating to academic program requirements.
+Students can access Self-Service from the student portal which is at https://self-service.luzerne.edu/.